Wahoo ELEMNT BOLT v2 vs. ROAM: Which One to Choose?

 I used the ROAM for around two years, so I got used to its larger display.
 It’s ideal for navigation or displaying more data fields.

-Consider your preferences and how you will use the bike computer before making a purchase (my guide on choosing a bike computer can help you).
+The display size will probably be the most significant factor in deciding between these two bike computers.
+Consider your preferences and how you will use the bike computer before purchasing.
+You can read my guide on choosing a bike computer for more info.

 Even though the ROAM’s display is larger, I prefer the BOLT because of its compactness and colors.